aiazza/Documentation/What_to_Study_for_interviews_with_big_tech_dir/What_to_Study_for_interviews_with_big_tech.md

 ##### Local preference
 Local preference is used to influence outbound traffic, it is an attribute that is propagated to the whole AS which can be used to prefer one path over the other when multiples paths exist for a specific outbound destination.
 ##### Multi-Exit Discriminator (MED)
 MED is used to influence ingress traffic, it is important to note that MED is just a recommendation and may or may not be used by the external AS, due to that this is less frequently used.
+It's worth noting that we only compare MED between different paths in the same AS, if we receive different paths to the same prefix from 2 different AS's it won't compare MED values for them.
 ##### More specific routes out of preferred route - Selective Advertisement
 This technique is used to influence inbound traffic.
 How it works is that we advertise a more specific prefix over a link so that the external AS prefers that link for that prefix, for example if we are advertising 192.168.0.0/16 and we advertise 192.168.10.0/24 towards one AS so that it always uses that path for that prefix. because BGP prefers more specific routes over less specific ones.
 ##### Communities